palec87/towards_computer_vision/README.md

   * If get that far, I might be technically breaking the comp rules of public sharing of code outside of Kaggle, but at this point I consider it very improbable:)

 ## List of scripts so far
+## Day 1
 1. 01_label_img_dfs_recursion.py
     * surprise that beautiful recursion DFS will not work for 4k x 4k images
 2. 02_label_img_dfs_iterative.py
     * Changing the algo to iterative version.
     * TODO: I should time things, but pressure of too far-away goal says f... it.

+## Day 3
+I got scared that I have a bug in the DFS from day 1.
+Therefore, the lesson is to write bloody tests.
+* Simple and cool pytest module allows to parametrize test inputs and asserts.
+* You can check tests/test_s01.py and tests/test_s02.py.

+The feared bug was in the end a featere.
+Imagine labelled 2D array of uniformly distributed integers by a threshold value.

+3. 03-stats.py
+  * What is the distribution of sizes of these areas?
+You can see it as a cool way to create interesting distributions with outliers.